zhiyaoxie/zhiyaoxie.github.io/_pages/about.md

     * Please check the Recruitment [tab](https://zhiyaoxie.github.io/recruitment/){: .btn--paper} for more details.

 * Do not hesitate to [email](mailto:eezhiyao@ust.hk){: .btn--code} me (eezhiyao@ust.hk) if you are interested.
-    * Please excuse me for not being able to reply every email...
+    * Please do excuse me for not being able to reply every email...
-    * Please include [PhD Application] in email title

 Why Joining Us?
 ======